bogosorter/elementary/roadmap.md

 # Elementary roadmap

+The following features are ordered according to their importance and ease of implementation

-## Bugs
+## Short term

+- Export to pdf
+- Optional notification of alpha releases
+- Catch PDF export errors
+- Review code highlight themes in preview
 - Resize file path in small screens
 - Fix syntax highlight in embedded html
 - Scroll to top after switching documents

-## Features

-The following features are ordered according to their importance and ease of implementation

-### Short term

-- Export to pdf
-- Add ids to headings in preview

-### Long term
+## Long term

 - Spell-checking
 - Subscript and superscript